 The internet has created a channel that has made communication and sharing of data easier.
 Social media platforms allow people to connect with each other and access each other’s information with a single click.
-However, on the flip side, technology has certain loopholes which allow criminals to misuse this liberty of access, leading to a rise in cyber crimes.
+However, on the flip side, technology has certain loopholes which allow criminals to misuse this liberty of access, leading to a rise in cyber crime in India

 One such cybercrime is cyberstalking, also known as online stalking or internet stalking.
 Simply put, cyberstalking is the use of technology, the internet in particular to harass a person.
 This harassment includes monitoring someone’s online activities, threats, identity theft, data theft, forging their data, etc. Cyberstalking is often termed as an obsessive behaviour in which a person compulsively and illegally keeps a track of someone’s each and every activity over the internet.